-1 CPC means the Central Product Classification as set out in Statistical Office of the United Nations, Statistical Papers, Series M, N° 77, CPC prov, 1991.
+&lt;sup>27 CPC means the Central Products Classification as set out in Statistical Office of the United Nations, Statistical Papers, Series M, N° 77, CPC prov, 1991.

-- debugging, updating, support, technical assistance, or management of or for computers or computer systems; - (b) consulting, planning, specification, design, strategy, analysis, development, installation, implementation, integration, testing, debugging, updating, adaptation, maintenance, support, technical assistance, management or use of or for computer programmes; - (c) data processing, data storage, data hosting or database services; - (d) maintenance and repair services for office machinery and equipment, including computers; or - (e) training services for staff of clients, relating to computer programmes, computers or computer systems, and not elsewhere classified. - 4.
-The Parties understand that, in many cases, computer and related services enable the provision of other services1 by both electronic and other means.
+- 3. Computer and related services, regardless of whether they are delivered via a network, including the Internet, include all services that provide: - (a) consulting, strategy, analysis, planning, specification, design, development, installation, implementation, integration, testing, debugging, updating, support, technical assistance, or management of or for computers or computer systems; - (b) consulting, strategy, analysis, planning, specification, design, development, installation, implementation, integration, testing, debugging, updating, adaptation, maintenance, support, technical assistance, management or use of or for computer programmes; - (c) data processing, data storage, data hosting or database services; - (d) maintenance and repair services for office machinery and equipment, including computers; or - (e) training services for staff of clients, relating to computer programmes, computers or computer systems, and not elsewhere classified.

+4. The Parties understand that, in many cases, computer and related services enable the provision of other services by both electronic and other means.
 In these cases, it is important to distinguish between the computer and related services, such as web-hosting or application hosting, and the other service enabled by the computer and related service.
 The other service, regardless of whether it is enabled by a computer and related service, is not covered by CPC 84.

-POSTAL SERVICES2
+POSTAL SERVICES